dlr-gtlab/gtlab-core/docs/user/workflows/graph-based.rst

 Nodes represent a function or operation in a graph.

 Each node may have multiple input and output `ports`.
-Some nodes only have outputs ports and thus act as an input to the graph.
-Wheras other nodes only have input ports and thus act as an output of the graph.
+Some nodes only have outputs ports and thus act as an input to the graph, wheras other nodes only have input ports and thus act as an output of the graph.

 .. image:: images/workflows_graph_nodes.png
    :align: center
    :alt: Basic Graph

 Each port is associated with a `datatype`.
-Only ports with a compatible datatypes can be connected.
+Only ports with compatible datatypes can be connected.
 Some ports have a caption or a tooltip, the latter can be triggered by hovering over the port.

-Each datatype is associated with a color to better distiguish each type.
+Each datatype is associated with a color to better distinguish each type.
 Connections are colorized according to this datatype.

 Some datatypes -- while different -- are compatible with each other and are converted implictly by the Intelli Graph system.
-When creating a connection valid target ports are highlighted.
+When creating a connection, only valid target nodes and their ports are highlighted.
 Connections between different but compatible datatypes are indicated by gradient.

 .. image:: images/workflows_graph_datatype_conversions.png
    :align: center
    :alt: Compatible ports are highlighted when creating connections

-Some nodes may embed a central widget, which may either be used for the user to input values, to configure the node, or to display results and similar.
+Some nodes may embed a central widget, which may either be used for the user to input values, to configure the node, to display results, or similar.
 Besides the central widget, many nodes use the property system (``TODO: link to property system``) for configuring additional settings.
-Clicking on a node triggers the Property-Dock (``TODO: link to property dock``) to show the available properties.
+Clicking on a node triggers the Property-Dock (``TODO: link to property dock``) to show the available properties of the node.

 .. image:: images/workflows_graph_node_configuration.png
    :align: center